 The process described above, what loose diamonds go through after being cut, is where the value-add takes place in the diamond world.
 The cutter creates jewelry quality loose diamonds from the rough, so when he sells his goods he increases the price to be rewarded for his value add.
 The same goes for the retail shop at the end: they display finished jewelry pieces for you to pick and wear immediately, in a glamorous shop on a fancy street promoted with glossy ads – and that’s what allows them to increase the price.
 Buying loose diamonds cuts away through all the unnecessary costs and allows you to buy diamonds at 50-70% less than retail prices.
 The more middle men you cut out the process, the more savings you pass on to yourself.

+The only way to buy loose diamonds at a considerably lower price than retail prices is from the wholesale diamond market.
+You might think to yourself “why not buy directly from the diamond cutter?”
+That’s because they are only allowed to sell to diamond dealers and wholesale distributors.
+It would be as if you go to a mining company and asking if you can buy a car from them.
+So the closest you can get to the source of diamonds, is at the wholesale distribution level.
+This means that you are buying diamonds just as jewelers or retailers do to stock up their inventory.
 This is where the Diamond Registry gives you unique access to a market previously closed off to the general public.
 Diamond Registry serves as the main entrance for the public to search the worldwide inventory of available loose diamonds, and connects you to any source available that is selling the diamond you are looking for.
 It could be as precise as looking for an 8.42 carat, round cut G color VVS1 diamond, GIA certified with excellent cut.
 If it exists, our global network will show it and the price it’s available for.
 Buying that diamond at the wholesale level is what saves you 50-70% off retail prices.
 This time, you’re not paying for the fancy shop front and expensive advertising, just the diamond you’ll be wearing.
 And it makes a lot more sense too if you think about it.
 Of all the different kind of branded products, diamond jewelry doesn’t show the brand like clothing does.
 So all those marketing and branding costs you’ve paid for included in the price of retail jewelry, doesn’t show once you leave the shop.
 The only thing people see if the shape and size of the diamond on your jewelry, the quality of the jewelry design, and the big smile on your face.

 Over the course of 50 years, Diamond Registry has set up the most comprehensive network of wholesale loose diamonds – our inventory is practically endless.
 This means that no matter what type of loose diamond you’re looking for, we will find it.
-This is how it works:

 • Step 1: Diamond buying information